WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ### 2.7 Subselect

-The downside with using `offset` is that sometimes we may want to select several values inside of an array or we might not know beforehand where a given value is precisely located.
+Both `offset` and a global `unnest` have its own disavantages as well: sometimes we may want to select several values inside of an array, we might not know beforehand where a given value is precisely located in a given array or even we may observe that performance degrades after unnest an entire dataset which duplicates entire columns with the same values (remember in the architecture class about the shuffling operations, the more nested our data is the less rows are omitted in the consumer-producer APIs).

-One way to work around this issue is by selecting values within arrays by using subselect queries and unnesting operations; it's easier to understand this concept with an example so let's jump right into it.
-Following our previous examples, let's query values inside the array but let's choose specifically pages identified as "page2":
+One way to work around this issue is by selecting values within arrays by using subselect queries and unnesting operations; it's easier to understand this concept with an example so let's jump right into it:

 ```
 WITH `data` AS (